-The Deluge also works great as an ‘Oh Sh*t’ overpant for your dirt bike.
-It packs small enough to live full-time in a backpack or tailbag: it’s so small and light that you’ll forget it’s there until you need it.
+The Deluge is a perfect ‘Oh Sh*t’ overpant when you’re riding in non-waterproof pants and the weather turns wet.
+It packs small enough to live full-time in a backpack or tailbag; it’s so small and light that you’ll forget it’s there until you need it.
 It has a hanging inside stuff pocket, and expandable leg openings to easily fit over your moto boots.
 It’s reinforced with heavy duty eVent Expedition fabric around the calf and knee, to protect against friction and heat.

 What distinguishes the Deluge from the thousands of cheapo rain suits available in every sporting goods store?
-It's all in the materials.
-The Deluge’s main body is an eVent Apline 3-Layer fabric with direct-venting, rated at 20,000mm on the water column (67 feet of pressure), 20,000 g/m/d MVTR, and 0.1cfm air permeability.
+It’s all in the materials.
+The Deluge’s main body is an eVent Alpine 3-Layer fabric with direct-venting.
+It's rated at 20,000mm on the water column (67 feet of pressure), 20,000 g/m/d MVTR, and 0.1cfm air permeability.
 When you put it on, you’ll feel the difference.

 So, I really like the simplicity of the over pants, I use it for commuting and for off roading on my KTM 690.
 The idea of carrying it in an integrated pouch sold me, it's super light and you can carry it anywhere.
 I use an ARC'TERYX Gore-Tex Orange Beta SL to accompany my deluge over pants.
 So far, I've used it a few times in some heavy downpours while commuting and while off roading.
 I choose these pants because of the ruggedness for the type of riding I do in the North East.
 I would've gone with ARC'TERYX Gore-Tex pants, but it would probably not survive in a wet muddy fall.
 That’s where the deluge pants are a win win due to its Reinforced knees and lower legs and a boot zipper all integrated in the design.